-We aim to keep all school staff up to date with relevant training and developments in teaching practice in relation to the needs of children with SEND.
-Specific training for staff is coordinated by the Headteacher in liason with the SENCO.
+The SLT aim to keep all school staff up to date with relevant training and developments in teaching practice in relation to the needs of children with SEND.
+Specific training for staff is coordinated by the headteacher in liaison with the SENDCO.

-The SENCO attends relevant SEND courses and facilitates/signposts relevant SEND focused external training opportunities for all staff.
-The SENCO attends Local Authority SENCO network meetings in order to keep abreast of local or national updates.
+The SENDCO attends relevant SEND courses and facilitates/signposts relevant SEND focused external training opportunities for all staff.
+The SENDCO attends Local Authority SENDCO network meetings in order to keep abreast of local or national updates.
 This information is then disseminated to all staff.
-In order to maintain and develop the quality of teaching and provision, and in order to respond to the strengths and needs of all pupils, all staff are encouraged to undertake training and development.
+In order to maintain and develop the quality of teaching and provision, and in order to respond to the strengths and needs of all children, all staff are encouraged to undertake training and development.

-The SENCO, with the Headteacher, ensures that pertinent training opportunities are matched to
+The SENDCO, with the headteacher, ensures that pertinent training opportunities are matched to

-- the school self-evaluation,
+- the school self-evaluation

-- o the school development priorities,
+- the school development priorities

-- o the current requirements of the school staff a
+- the current requirements of the school staff

-- o pupils on roll.
+- children on role